lionzeye/reddcointools/README.txt

 NOTE:

-These tools are becoming obsolete as we move away from using Berkeley DB in Bitcoin-Qt/bitcoind.
+These tools are becoming obsolete as we move away from using Berkeley DB in Reddcoin-Qt/reddcoind.

 If you are looking for a tool to manipulate the wallet.dat file, you might want to try https://github.com/jackjack-jj/pywallet

 REQUIREMENTS:

-You must run Bitcoin-Qt/bitcoind versions 0.6.0 through 0.7.* with the "-detachdb" option or these tools will be unable to read the Berkeley DB files.
+You must run Reddcoin-Qt/reddcoind with the "-detachdb" option or these tools will be unable to read the Berkeley DB files.

-Now that the bitcoin blockchain is more than 2GB big, some of these tools will no longer run on 32-bit systems!

-Running on a 32-bit system will result in a 'Cannot allocate memory' error when the tools try to mmap the second blk000?.dat file.

 ----- dbdump.py -----
 Run    dbdump.py --help    for usage.
-Database files are opened read-only, but you might want to backup your Bitcoin wallet.dat file just in case.
+Database files are opened read-only, but you might want to backup your Reddcoin wallet.dat file just in case.

-You must quit Bitcoin before reading the transactions, blocks, or address database files.
+You must quit Reddcoin before reading the transactions, blocks, or address database files.

 Examples: